krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2020.01.30    - versiom 1.4.3 =
+* Enhancement   - Saving shipping reference to order as post meta.
+(Support for refunds made on orders with "Table Rate Shipping" as the shipping).
+* Fix           - Improved logic for when shipping gets created via API Callback.

 = 2019.12.10  	- version 1.4.2 =
 * Enhancement   - Added support for partial order line refunds on shipping and fee items.
 * Fix           - Prevent function for changing to Collector Checkout payment method from running on the confirmation page.
 Caused an issue with Google Tag Manager for WordPress by Thomas Geiger.